Skip Navigation

 Tainted Baby Food Lawsuit Against Whole Foods, Hain Celestial Returned to Texas State Court

-The U.S. Supreme Court has cleared the way for a Texas couple to pursue a lawsuit against Hain Celestial Group in state court, which claims the company’s baby food is contaminated with dangerous levels of toxic metals.
+The U.S. Supreme Court has cleared the way for a Texas couple to pursue a lawsuit against Whole Foods and Hain Celestial Group in state court, involving claims that they were sold baby food tainted with dangerous levels of toxic metals.

-Originally filed in Texas state court against Hain Celestial and Whole Foods Inc., the complaint was brought by Sara and Grant Palmquist, alleging that their child, E.P., developed physical and mental developmental problems due to consumption of baby food tainted with lead, cadmium, arsenic and mercury.
+The case was originally brought by Sara and Grant Palmquist in Texas state court, alleging that their child, identified with the initials “E.P.” to protect the minor’s identity, developed physical and mental developmental problems due to consumption of baby food tainted with lead, cadmium, arsenic and mercury.

-However, Hain Celestial Group moved the case to federal court and sought to dismiss Whole Foods Market Inc., which is headquartered in Texas.
-Hain Celestial Group then argued that because it would be the only remaining defendant, and is not based in Texas, the lawsuit should proceed in federal court instead of Texas state court.
+However, Hain Celestial Group removed the case to federal court and sought to dismiss Whole Foods Market Inc., which is headquartered in Texas.
+Hain Celestial Group then argued that the case should move forward in the federal court system instead of Texas state court, since it is not based in the state.

 Baby Food Metal Contamination Concerns

-The Palmquists’ complaint and hundreds of similar toxic baby food lawsuits have been filed against manufacturers since the release of a 2021 Congressional report, which found high levels of arsenic, lead, cadmium and mercury in a number of popular baby food products.
+The Palmquists’ complaint is one of several hundred similar tainted baby food lawsuits that have been filed against Hain Celestrial and other manufacturers since the release of a 2021 Congressional report, which found high levels of arsenic, lead, cadmium and mercury in a number of popular baby food products.

 The report warned that infant exposure to heavy metals may heighten the risk of autism and ADHD, as well as other cognitive and behavioral issues that can affect a child’s development and long-term health.